Cleisthenes

 In 510 BC, Spartan troops helped the Athenians overthrow the tyrant Hippias, son of Peisistratus.
 Cleomenes I, king of Sparta, put in place a pro-Spartan oligarchy headed by Isagoras.
-But his rival Cleisthenes, with the support of the middle class and aided by democrats, took over.
+However, Cleisthenes, with the support of the middle class and aided by democrats, took over.
 Cleomenes intervened in 508 and 506 BC, but could not stop Cleisthenes and his Athenian supporters.
-Through Cleisthenes' reforms, the people of Athens endowed their city with isonomic institutions—equal rights for all citizens (though only free men were citizens)—and established ostracism as a punishment.
+Through Cleisthenes' reforms, the people of Athens endowed their city with isonomic institutions—equal rights for all citizens (though only free men and women were citizens)—and established ostracism as a punishment.

 Biography

 Historians estimate that Cleisthenes was born around 570 BC.
-Cleisthenes was the uncle of Pericles' mother, Agariste, and of Alcibiades' maternal grandfather, Megacles.
-Cleisthenes came from the family of the Alcmaeonidae.
+A member of the Alcmaeonidae family, Cleisthenes was the uncle of Pericles' mother, Agariste, and of Alcibiades' maternal grandfather, Megacles.
 He was the son of Agariste and grandson of Cleisthenes of Sicyon.
 Unlike his grandfather who was a tyrant, he adopted politically democratic concepts.
-When Pisistratus took power in Athens as a tyrant, he exiled his political opponents and the Alcmeonidae.
+When Pisistratus took power in Athens as a tyrant, he exiled his political opponents and the Alcmaeonidae.
 After Pisistratus' death in 527 BC, Cleisthenes returned to Athens and became the eponymous archon.
 A few years later, Pisistratus' successors, Hipparchus and Hippias, again exiled Cleisthenes.
 In 514 BC, Harmodius and Aristogeiton assassinated Hipparchus, causing Hippias to further harden his attitude towards the people of Athens.
 This led Cleisthenes to ask the Oracle of Delphi to persuade the Spartans to help him free Athens from tyranny.
 Cleisthenes' plea for assistance was accepted by the Oracle as his family had previously helped rebuild the sanctuary when it was destroyed by fire.

 Rise to power

 With help from the Spartans and the Alcmaeonidae (Cleisthenes' genos, "clan"), he was responsible for overthrowing Hippias, the tyrant son of Pisistratus.
 After the collapse of Hippias' tyranny, Isagoras and Cleisthenes were rivals for power, but Isagoras won the upper hand by appealing to the Spartan king Cleomenes I to help him expel Cleisthenes.
 He did so on the pretext of the Alcmaeonid curse.
 Consequently, Cleisthenes left Athens as an exile, and Isagoras was unrivalled in power within the city.
 Isagoras set about dispossessing hundreds of Athenians of their homes and exiling them on the pretext that they too were cursed.
 He also attempted to dissolve the Boule (βουλή), a council of Athenian citizens appointed to run the daily affairs of the city.
 However, the council resisted, and the Athenian people declared their support of the council.
-Isagoras and his supporters were forced to flee to the Acropolis, remaining besieged there for two days.
+Isagoras and his partisans were forced to flee to the Acropolis, remaining besieged there for two days.
 On the third day they fled the city and were banished.
 Cleisthenes was subsequently recalled, along with hundreds of exiles, and he assumed leadership of Athens.
-Promptly after his instatement as leader, He commissioned a bronze memorial from the sculptor Antenor in honour of the lovers and tyrannicides Harmodius and Aristogeiton, whom Hippias had executed.
+Promptly after his instatement as leader, he commissioned a bronze memorial from the sculptor Antenor in honour of the lovers and tyrannicides Harmodius and Aristogeiton, whom Hippias had executed.